mdciao.cli.interface

 • title (NoneType, default is None) – Name of the system.
 Used for figure titles (not filenames) Defaults to output_desc if None is given

 • min_freq (float, default is 0.1) – Do not show frequencies smaller than this.
-If you notice the output beingtruncated a values too far away from this, you need to increase the ctc_control parameter
+If you notice the output being truncated at values too far above this value, you need to increase the ctc_control parameter.

 • contact_matrix (bool, default is True) – Produce a plot of the interface contact matrix

-• cmap (str, default is 'binary') – The colormap for the contact matrix.
-Default is ‘binary’ which is black and white, but you can choose anthing from here: https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html
+• cmap (str, default is ‘binary’) – The colormap for the contact matrix.
+Default is ‘binary’ which is black and white, but you can choose anything from here: https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html

 • flareplot (bool, default is True) – Produce a flare plot of interface the contact matrix.
 Regardless of the graphic_ext, the flareplot will always be in .pdf-format, unless graphic_ext is ‘svg’.